ARINZE-05/Supermarket-Sales-Analysis/README.md

   ### Customer satisfaction
   This analysis indicates how customer interest and satisfaction affect the general sales performance.
   ![](doc5.PNG)
+  ### Insight
-  - Food and Beverages is the highest selling product at $53,471.
-Showing huge interest in essentaial product.
+  - Food and Beverages is the highest selling product at $56,145.
+Having sold $19,571 in January, $20,000 in Ferbruary and $16,574 in March.
+Showing huge interest in essentaial products, loyalty and probably referrals.
 With Sports and Travel follllowing closely to Food and Beverages.
-Health and beauty is the least selling product at $46,851.
+  - Health and beauty is the least selling product at $49,194.
 Which suggests less patronage from customers and lack of interest.
+The low output may require a need for customer experience so as to increase customer satisfaction.

+  ## Recommendations
+  ### Customer Insight
+  There is need for optimize marketing strategy to boost customer experience.
+More attention should be paid Female customers.
+What they what and how to make them readily available should be paramount.
+Giving incentives like loyalty awards, free gifts and promotions will enhance customer engagements, satisfaction and increase operational growth.

+  ### Sales
+  Constant review and analysis of sales performance should be conducted to identify operational deficiency and areas that needs improvement.
+January sold the most within the 3 months period, showing sales growth and consistent revenue generation.
+Market promotions, discounted prices and other price control measures should be implemented.